Hackzzila/awesome-json/README.md

 `options`
 * `fs`: any fs module backwards compatible with `fs`
 * `space`: (JSON only) space argument accepted by [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
+* `encoder`: a custom encoder to use while parsing and writing to the file
 * `encoding`: encoding to use while reading the file
 * `writeFrequency` (default: 5000): the length of the interval to write changes in milliseconds, writes immediately if `0`